 Among her awards are two Individual Artist grants from the Maryland State Arts Council, a Howard Nemerov Sonnet Award, scholarships from Sewanee Writers Conference and Virginia Center for the Creative Arts, and an Artscape Prize for Fiction from the City of Baltimore.

 Camille Dungy, judge in Ruminate magazine's Nonfiction Prize competition, chose Madeleine Mysko's memoir of her friendship with the poet Anne Frydman--"A Bird's Voice Calls"--for an honorable mention: " I really really loved this essay," writes Dungy.
 "Anne is the woman I want to be in the world, but I don't want to have to suffer what she suffered to get there.
 And the friend/narrator is drawn with compassionate but unswerving attention."
-The piece will be published in the Summer 2019 issue.
+The piece to be published in the Summer 2018 issue, can be accessed on Ruminate's blog: